 The Botanical Garden in Mauritius, a must-see attraction, is officially known as Sir Seewoosagur Botanic Garden.
 And as one could guess, being the biggest botanic garden in the Hemisphere it is one of the most visited attractions, here in Mauritius.
 The location is in the district of Pamplemousse, in the proximity of Port-Louis.
 It was primarily opened as a private garden for the colonial French governor of Mauritius.
 It was 300 years back.
 Later on it became the national botanical garden of Mauritius.

-What to see Sir Seewoosagur Ramgoolam Botanical Garden, Pamplemousses, Mauritius
+About Sir Seewoosagur Ramgoolam Botanical Garden, Mauritius

 The Sir Seewoosagur Ramgoolam Botanical Garden fits to its international claim, the stature of the botanic garden is indeed reflected in the vast stretch of area it covered, over endless acres of land.
 It is indeed going to be one of the most educational experiences for you, exploring more than 650 varieties of plants the garden is populated with.
 The plants varieties include famous Baobabs, the ineluctable Giant Water Lilies, the Palmier Bouteille, an array of medicinal plants, alongside that famously large spice garden it boast of and many more.

-5. To add to the list of attractions of the botanical garden, you can also find there at least 85 different varieties of palm trees that are brought in here from far across, chosen from corners of the world including bottle palms, royal palms and of course talipot palm which blooms once in every 40 years and then dies.
+To add to the list of attractions of the botanical garden, you can also find there at least 85 different varieties of palm trees that are brought in here from far across, chosen from corners of the world including bottle palms, royal palms and of course talipot palm which blooms once in every 40 years and then dies.
 Spice Garden and the trees in it are exceptional.
 Notice the giant tortoises, the stags and of course the large ponds full of giant water lilies.

 Mauritius Holiday Packages On TravelTriangle